ualberta/Front-End-Environment/readme.md

 You can add any module that has a valid handlebars template with:

-    UAlberta.FrontEnd.Modules.addModule(templateName, data, parent,options)
+    UAlberta.FrontEnd.Modules.addModule(templateName, data, parentModule, placeholder, options)

 Where:

   - `templateName`: The name of the handlebars file without the .hbs extension.
   - `data`: The data to provide to the template
+  - `parentModule`: A Module object that will contain this module (null if no parent)
-  - `parent`: A selector string of the element that will contain this module
+  - `placeholder`: A selector string of the element that will contain this module
   - `options`: An object specifying the options for the module

 #### Module Options